ReflexCreations/stamina-guide/README.md

 For set structure, there's two main questions players often ask.
 'How often should I play?' and 'how long should I play?'.

-This is subjective.
-If you're newer, then the answer will be less, and gradually ramp up.
-But consistency appears to be key.
+Consistency appears to be key.
 My opinionated answer is that I prefer two days on, one day off, and for my two days to be sessions of 1hr30min on average.
-If I'm in any amount of pain, I will take more time off, and every couple of months, take an active recovery break.
+If I'm in any amount of pain, I will take more time off, and every couple of months, take an active recovery break, where I do other things, and let my muscles recover from the difficulty they've experienced.
+Cyxsound plays for five days per week, and this appears to be about the absolute maximum out of the high level players, and even he can take some more extended breaks when he feels the need.

-I think the more that you're able to play, the more quickly you will improve, as this is a structured focus.
-But the quantity of your sessions will greatly influence your experience.
+If you're newer, then chances are, you're not going to be playing two on, one off, 1hr30 sets, and if you do, then you're probably pushing it a bit too far.
+This is what I did, and it brought my body to a level of overtraining that wasn't helpful at all.
+I think there are two things to focus on when picking your set scheduling.
+The first focus is to be aware of the symptoms of overtraining, and to identify them in yourself.
+If you find that you're becoming irritable, particularly tired, seem to be losing power as you play more, then you're probably not doing yourself much good by playing so often.
+The second is how you feel about your sets, emotionally.
+If you're treating your sets as a miserable obligation, chances are, you won't enjoy them enough, and you'll want to stop doing them, rather than ramping up.
+If you prefer a more prescriptive approach, I'm going to say start with two days per week, one on the weekend, one mid-week, 1hr30 per session, and adjust from there.

 <!-- TOC --><a name="what-to-play"></a>
 ### What to play